jack-morrison/rocprof_reader/README.md

 # <img src="./thumbsup.png" width="40"> `rocprof_reader`

-This program is meant to take `rocprof` CSV output as input and output the content in easy-to-read columns.
+This program is meant to take `rocprof` CSV output files as input and print out the content in easy-to-read columns.

 ```
 $ ./rocprof-reader.py --help